 NCCPA accepts AMA PRA Category 1 Credit™ from organizations accredited by ACCME.

-AKH, Inc., Advancing Knowledge in Healthcare is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+AKH, Inc., Advancing Knowledge in Healthcare is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 This activity is awarded 1.5 Contact Hours.

-The Symposium is supported by an independent medical educational grant from Pfizer Inc.
+This activity is supported by an educational grant from Pfizer Inc.